Sweltering air will continue to sweep the region through the holiday, along with ozone advisories.

 For those who overheat, Woodley-Douglas recommends putting ice packs under the armpits and near the groin area or misting with cool water and turning on a fan to help the body cool as the water evaporates.
 And drink water and electrolytes, she said.

 During heat waves, hospital emergency rooms also often see a spike in assaults, Woodley-Douglas said.
 "Why, I really don't know," she said.
 "It's neighbors fighting with neighbors.
 People hanging outside bars and then getting in fights.
-That sort of hing."
+That sort of thing."

 The heat might be behind the death of a 16-year-old girl who collapsed Sunday on a bike path in St. Michael, in the northwest metro, although the precise cause of her death will have to be determined by the medical examiner.
 The Wright County Sheriff's Office received an emergency call about 9:30 a.m. when Michaela Marie Olson, of St. Michael, collapsed.
 She died after being rushed to New River Medical Center in Monticello.